paolpal/PDFWizard/README.md

 ## Usage

-To use the PDF transformation tool, run the script `main.py` with the following command-line arguments:
+To use the PDF transformation tool, run `pdfwizard` with the following command-line arguments:

 ```bash
 pdfwizard -i input.pdf -o output.pdf -n "string_to_remove" -s Letter -b 9 --no-bleed